polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 ## Submit a Proof

-Your front end template should reload when you save your changes, and you'll notice our new component.
+Your Front-End Template should reload when you save your changes, and you'll notice our new component.
 Now we're ready to try out our new dApp.
 Select any file on your computer, and you will see that you can create a claim with its file digest: